 - Oral (pills): this is the least common of all routes, since it is detrimental for the liver (hepatic toxicity).

-Even though artificial testosterone can have many benefits, like muscle development or secondary male characteristics, one should keep in mind that, as any other medication, it can have some side effects.
-Always follow your doctor's instructions before taking this type of medications.
+Even though artificial testosterone can have many benefits, like muscle development or secondary male characteristics, one should keep in mind that, as with any other medication, it can have some side effects.
+Always follow your doctor's instructions before taking this type of medication.

 In addition to an hormone test, there are other tests a man can undergo to learn more about his fertility.
 If you are interested in delving deeper into them, we recommend that you have a look at this guide: Male Fertility Testing – How Do You Know if You Are Infertile?